-1. Russia-Georgia Friendship Monument, Georgia
+1. Russia-Georgia Friendship Monument — Georgia

 Created in 1983 to commemorate the 200th anniversary of the Treaty of Georgievsk, which established eastern Georgia as a protectorate of the Russian Empire, the Russia-Georgia Friendship Monument (also called the Peace Monument) is located smack dab on the only road from Russia to Tbilisi.
 The arch stands on a viewpoint overlooking the deep ravines and immense mountains of the Caucasus range.
 Inside the stone-clad semicircle designed by architect Giorgi Chakhava (also the creator of the iconic Soviet-era “Ministry of Roads” building in Tbilisi) is a huge, colorful Soviet-style mosaic depicting scenes of Georgian and Russian history.

-2. National Library in Minsk, Belarus
+2. National Library — Minsk, Belarus

-3. The Memorial House of the Bulgarian Communist Party, Bulgaria
+3. The Memorial House of the Bulgarian Communist Party — Bulgaria

-4. The Kruševo Makedonium, FYROM
+4. The Kruševo Makedonium — Kruševo, Macedonia

-5. Ninth Fort, Lithuania
+5. Ninth Fort — Kaunas, Lithuania

-6. The Pyramid of Tirana, Albania
+6. Pyramid of Tirana — Tirana, Albania

-7. Institute of Robotics and Technical Cybernetics, St. Petersburg, Russia
+7. Institute of Robotics and Technical Cybernetics — St. Petersburg, Russia

-8. Druzhba Sanatorium in Yalta, Ukraine
+8. Druzhba Sanatorium — Yalta, Ukraine

-The Druzhba (Friendship) Sanatorium stands on a hill above the shore of the Black Sea in Crimea.
+The Druzhba Sanatorium stands on a hill above the shore of the Black Sea in Crimea.
 This icon of Soviet-era architecture was designed by architect Igor Vasilevsky and built in 1986.
 According to the Los Angeles Times, the strange-looking building was mistaken for a launch pad by the Pentagon.
 The circular building with a saw-tooth facade is “lifted off the ground” by three pillars, allowing nature to grow below and around it.
 The design also provides each room with sunlight and views of the sea.
-According to the New York Times, “To enter, visitors cross a bridge encased in a glass tube and then descend into the complex, which is supported on massive legs housing the elevators and stairs.”
-If you’d like to check out this unusual building, you can book a room in it here; the inside design and views are allegedly just as cool as the facade.
+According to The New York Times, “To enter, visitors cross a bridge encased in a glass tube and then descend into the complex, which is supported on massive legs housing the elevators and stairs.”
+If you’d like to check out this unusual building, you can book a room in it here; the inside design and views are allegedly just as cool as the outside.